devcafe-latte/deadbolt/readme.md

 ## todo

 Add routes that call the appropriate things.
+Protect against weird usernames (alphanumerics only) ??
+Maybe not.
+Let the main app deal with it.
+Allow login with either username or email
 Make Docker container to build and run.
 Add Social Logins
 - Google